-Ive been making Stager Silver Solids pure silver interconnect cables and selling them on the internet for twenty years.
+Ive been making Stager Silver Solids pure silver interconnect cables and selling them on the internet for twenty-one years.
 I also run

 Stager Sound Systems, providing audiophile quality

 sound reinforcement for concerts and special events in New York City.

 Let me bring a simple bit of logic to this discussion, something that seems to make the expensive cable makers uncomfortable.

 An interconnect cable - any cable, actually, is a passive device.
 It does not amplify the signal passing through it.
 It is simply a messenger, delivering an

 electrical signal from point A to point B. The optimal cable is one which does this job with an absolute minimum of coloration, with the greatest possible transparency, like light